-Given the above, this research was undertaken to enhance understanding of the ethical rationale of future CA (SA)'s, specifically the extent of influence of South African societal circumstances and challenges.
-In this regard, generally there would appear to be a lack of research pertaining to present day South Africa, where unique socio-cultural conditions exist.
-Studies investigating ethical determinants have not specifically explored the possible societal dimension.
-This paper endeavoured to address this gap.
-Since students of today are the professionals of tomorrow, examining their current ethical attitudes is vital to the business world (Nejati, Ismail & Shafaei, 2011).
-Piper, Gentile and Parks (1993:17) recognise that modern students do not dwell in a vacuum, but mirror quite faithfully the central features and characteristics of their time.
-According to them, every educator's most fundamental question is "Who are our students?" and they identify the necessity to gain this comprehensive insight, which this study aimed to explore.
+Given the above, this research was undertaken to enhance understanding of the ethical standards of future CA (SA)'s, specifically the extent of influence of South African societal circumstances and challenges.
+Previous studies investigating ethics determinants have not specifically explored the possible societal dimension.
+This paper endeavours to address this gap.
+Since students of today are the professionals of tomorrow, examining their current ethics attitudes is vital to the business world (Nejati et al., 2011).
+Piper et al. (1993:17) recognise that every educator's most fundamental question is "Who are our students?" and identify the necessity to gain this comprehensive insight.
+They further recognise that modern students do not dwell in a vacuum, but mirror quite faithfully the central features and characteristics of their time, which this study aims to explore.